helios19/customer-analytics/README.md

 **HATEAOS**

-HATEOAS along wit HAL specification have been used mainly for error messages and POST operation.
+HATEOAS along wit HAL specification have been used mainly for error messages using VndError response object.

 **Security**